raakeshkamal/ie_csv_py_sever/README.md

 # InvestEngine CSV Server

-A Python web server for uploading batches of trading statement CSV files (e.g., GIA and ISA accounts), merging them into a unified SQLite database with an added `Account_Type` column and `Ticker` enrichment, and generating interactive graphs: a histogram of monthly net contributions (buys positive, sells negative) and a line graph of cumulative portfolio value over time.
+A Python web server for uploading batches of trading statement CSV files (e.g., GIA and ISA accounts), merging them into a unified SQLite database with an added `Account_Type` column and `Ticker` enrichment.
+The upload endpoint handles merging and saving to DB, while a separate endpoint computes and returns data for interactive graphs: a histogram of monthly net contributions (buys positive, sells negative) and a line graph of actual portfolio value over time (including asset price changes via historical prices from yfinance).
 Each new upload overwrites the previous merged data to keep only the latest batch.
-Graphs are embedded directly in the page after upload (no download needed).
+Graphs are embedded directly in the page after upload and chart generation (no download needed).
 Tickers are extracted in the background using Yahoo Finance API searches.

 ## Features
 - Web interface for batch file uploads using FastAPI and HTMX.
 - Automatic parsing and merging using Pandas (skips header rows, cleans data like dates and currencies).
 - Stores merged data in SQLite database (`db/merged_trading.db`), overwriting on new uploads.
-- Background extraction of stock/ETF tickers for each unique security using Yahoo Finance (prefers LSE tickers).
+- Background extraction of stock/ETF tickers for each unique security using Yahoo Finance API (prefers LSE tickers).
+- Separate endpoints: `/upload/` for data processing, `/portfolio-values/` for computing monthly net and daily actual portfolio values using yfinance historical prices.
+- Actual portfolio value calculation: Simulates daily holdings from trades (buys increase shares, sells decrease), fetches historical closing prices, computes sum(holdings * prices) for each day, with caching in DB for performance.
 - Generates and embeds Plotly graphs: monthly net contributions histogram and cumulative portfolio value line graph (combines GIA/ISA data).
 - Uses UV for dependency management, Jinja2 for templating, and Plotly for interactive visualizations.